hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/from-and-joins.md

 | UNION JOIN | -- | `unionJoin(t)` | `UNION JOIN t` |

-Joins support subqueries, table expressions, ctes (plain and recursive), and lateral joins.
+Joins support subqueries, table expressions, CTEs (plain and recursive), and lateral joins.
 Tabular functions are not yet supported.

 **Note**: Since the exact SQL Syntax may vary from database to database, LiveSQL adapts it automatically behind the scenes for each specific database.